Overview

 4. Retrospective

 What will you do differently going forward?
-An apology is meaningless if there’s no intention to do something different going forward – spend time reflecting on what happened and what you can do in the future to prevent the same situation from repeating.
+An apology is meaningless if there’s no intention to do something different in the future.
+Spend time reflecting on what happened and what you can do in the future to prevent the same situation from repeating.

-If there isn’t a safety contract in place yet, this would be a great time to include it.
+If there isn’t a safety contract in place yet, this would be an ideal opportunity to include one.

 5. Keep Each Other Accountable

 The intent is easy, action is harder.
 Changing old habits isn’t a switch you can turn on or off.
-It takes practice and you will fail while you’re learning.
-Hold each other accountable to the contract and when someone falls back into old, dysfunctional habits, remind them gently of the contract.
+It takes practice, and you will fail while you’re learning.
+Hold each other accountable to the contract, and when someone falls back into old, dysfunctional habits, remind them gently of the terms outlined in the contract.

 This is not a time to blame, but to gently remind them of their intent and give them the space to self-correct.
 It’s also worth agreeing on a cool-down period before reminding them of the contract.